symfony/symfony-docs/rate_limiter.rst

 Fixed Window Rate Limiter
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the simplest technique and it's based on setting a limit for a given
+This is the simplest technique and it is based on setting a limit for a given
 interval of time (e.g. 5,000 requests per hour or 3 login attempts every 15
 minutes).